JanssenProject/jans/docs/admin/install/helm-install/google-gke.md

               enabled: true
           ```

-          So now configuring both LDAP and no-FQDN will look something like that:
+          So if your desired configuration has no-FQDN and LDAP, the final `override.yaml` file will look something like that:

           ```yaml
            global:
              cnPersistenceType: ldap
-             lbIp: #Add Load Balancer IP from previous command
+             lbIp: #Add the Loadbalancer IP from the previous command
              isFqdnRegistered: false
              storageClass:
                provisioner: kubernetes.io/gce-pd